EAP vs In-House Counselling: Which Works Better for Small Companies in 2026

 Cost Comparison in 2026 (Australia)

-For subscription-based plans, internal employee assistance programs (EAPs) normally charge between $40 and $80 per employee each year.
-On the other hand, pay-as-you-go solutions often charge between $150 and $250 for each session.
-By offering organizations flexible contracts, they make it possible for those organizations to adjust the number of sessions they want without incurring any risk or experiencing any hardship.
-In order to put this into perspective, the yearly compensation of an in-house therapist typically ranges anywhere from $90,000 to $120,000.
-This does not take into account any perks, overhead costs, or retirement benefits.
-Additionally, companies need to take into consideration the additional costs that are associated with the process of recruiting new employees and keeping existing employees in the event that they leave the company after they have been hired.
+Most of the time, internal employee assistance programs (EAPs) that require a subscription fee charge between $40 and $80 per employee each year.
+Pay-as-you-go solutions, on the other hand, usually cost between $150 and $250 for each session.
+They make it feasible for businesses to change the number of sessions they desire without any danger or trouble by giving them flexible contracts.
+To put this in context, an in-house therapist usually makes between $90,000 and $120,000 a year.
+This doesn't include any extra benefits, overhead expenditures, or retirement benefits.
+Also, businesses need to think about the extra expenditures that come with hiring new employees and keeping current ones if they leave the company after being hired.

 Choosing the Right Option